Jesse2360/weekd3password/README.md

 ・GitHub

 ## Installation
-* First, forked the repo.
+* First, fork the repo.
-* Second, clone repo to your local computer.
+* Second, clone the repo to your local computer.

 ## View it Here